The gentlebirth.org website is provided courtesy of

 If you are drinking plenty of fluids and you are upright, and the gush/flow/trickle of fluid has stopped, then your membranes are probably not ruptured!

 Care providers put faith in speculum examination of the cervix.
 They believe that if the nitrazine paper tests positive, then membranes must be ruptured.
-There is no accounting for any of the possibilities above, any of which could produce a false negative for ruptured membranes, since all they are doing is checking the pH of the fluid in the vagina.
+There is no accounting for any of the possibilities above, any of which could produce a false positive for ruptured membranes, since all they are doing is checking the pH of the fluid in the vagina.
 (And, yes, vaginal secretions can give a false positive for nitrazine testing.)

 So, if you would prefer not to be induced for a false diagnosis of ruptured membranes, it might make sense to drink a lot of fluid to increase amniotic fluid before going to your care provider and demanding an ultrasound to assess amniotic fluid levels.
 If your amniotic fluid levels are normal, then it's not likely that your membranes are truly ruptured!